Haghighatbin/Srltool/README.md

 > - tree                Lists the content of the specified directory in Tree format.

 ## Installation
-- clone the repository<br />
-- [sudo pip install -r requirements.txt] -> not neccessary if installed with the next line<br />
+[sudo pip install -r requirements.txt] -> not neccessary if installed with the next line<br />
-- sudo python setup.py develop<br />
+sudo python setup.py develop<br />

 ## Usage
+Note: You might have to use the srltool under superuser priviliges(sudo).<br />
 ### [ls]
 Lists the content of the specified directory.